junaid-hasan/2026_problems/README.md

 ## The experiment

-I gave GPT-5.6 Sol one designated problem file at a time.
+I gave GPT-5.6 Sol the six problem files (`.lean`).
 The model was not told that AxiomProver had already solved the problems.
 The instructions in [`gpt/AGENTS.md`](gpt/AGENTS.md) explicitly prohibited:

 - web browsing or web search;
 - GitHub, GitLab, or any other online repository;